Human-Centric Spatial Augmented Reality for Interactive (Dis)assembly Operator Assistance

 Evaluation

 User studies compared SAR guidance with conventional instructions.
 Participants showed reduced completion time and fewer errors.
+Evaluation also considers cognitive ergonomics and operator acceptance, and, where enabled, assesses the feasibility of posture- and workload-aware assistance under privacy-preserving sensing constraints.

 Key Findings